Thi Phuong Hoa Bui

 Nationwide, Cambodia

-King’s Mother Birthday in Cambodia is the celebration of the birth of Norodom Monineath Sihanouk, which occurred on June 18th, 1936.
+King’s Mother’s Birthday in Cambodia celebrates the birth of Norodom Monineath Sihanouk, which occurred on June 18th, 1936.

 24 September